Business insurance for home-based businesses

 - Public and products liability.
 This covers your business when a third party is seeking damages for personal injury or property damage that has occurred as a result of your business activity or the products you sell.

 - Material damage.
 Protect against damage to your business building and contents caused by a range of unforeseen events, such as floods or fires.

 - Business interruption.
-This cover protects your business against the loss of income resulting from an interruption in your business activities.
-For example, if a storm causes extensive damage and your business can no longer trade or is forced to operate in a limited capacity, business interruption insurance provides cover for the loss of income you suffer as a result.
+This cover protects your business against the loss of revenue resulting from an interruption in your business activities.
+For example, if a storm causes extensive damage and your business can no longer trade or is forced to operate in a limited capacity, business interruption insurance provides cover for any shortfall in profits.

 - Theft.
 Theft cover offers protection against the theft or vandalism of business property and equipment.
 You can also elect to take out cover for loss of money, a feature which also includes cheques and credit cards.

 - Property.
 This covers the accidental damage of business equipment.

 - Personal accident.
 If you or one of your employees is involved in an accident that leads to them becoming permanently disabled or even dying, a benefit will be paid under this type of cover.

 Home office business insurance policies have a number of exclusions.
 Exclusions on policies will generally differ from one insurer to the next, but claims will typically not be paid if: